 Sexual abuse can affect a marriage is so many ways: emotionally, spiritually and sexually.
 Sexual abuse is traumatic not only for the survivor but also for the survivor’s spouse if he/she doesn’t understand the impact of sexual abuse.

-I believe sex is a huge part in healing also.
+Restoring sexual functioning in marriage is a significant part of the healing process.
 Having a healthy sex life after being sexually abused can happen.
 Separating the abuser from someone who loves you is a part of healing.
 Un-training yourself from what your abuser taught you is what it takes to make this happen.
-Your body is just that “your body” and you have the say in what does or doesn’t happen.
+Your body is your body and you have the say in what does or doesn’t happen.

 Marriage is already the most difficult relationship to pursue.
 Fortunately, marriage also has the greatest potential of all relationships.
 Pursuing healing to have a better marriage is worth the effort.

 A question to ask oneself is, “Do you see yourself as God sees you?”
 God sees you as a child He made for a specific purpose and not one of those purposes was for any one of His children to be abused in any way, shape, or form.
 Reach out to Him and let him replace your pain with joy, your shame with sharing, your anger with forgiveness, your ugliness with beauty and your silence with your voice.